rajsingh701/Toy-Store-KPI-Report/README.md

 - Some categories generate high sales but lower profit margins.
 - Certain regions dominate overall sales performance.
 - Sales show noticeable seasonal trends across specific months.

 ---

----

-## 🚀 How to Use This Project

-1. Download the `.pbix` file
-2. Open it using Power BI Desktop
-3. Explore the dashboard using filters and slicers
-4. Analyze insights from different views

----